Calgary-Rust/calgary-rust.github.io/resources.md

 https://rustup.rs/

+You should consider installing the Rust linter Clippy, adn depending on your editor capabilities, RustFormat:

+    rustup component add clippy-preview
+    rustup component add rustfmt-preview

 ## local books and docs

 The Rust books, the full docs standard library as well as a few more reousrces are installed as part of the toolcahin.
 Once installed, run: